Swifties: Community and subculture

 Andrew Unterberger of Spin wrote that symbolisms are "inextricable elements of the Taylor Swift experience" and key to understanding her work.
 To Caroline Mimbs Nyce of The Atlantic, Swift's fandom is nearly a metaverse: "a huge virtual community unmoored from a single platform, based on a world around Taylor Swift, missing only the 3D virtual space to hang out in."
 According to Yahr, Swift enjoys embedding "clues, hints and puzzles" in her works, social media posts and interviews, constructing a self-mythology that fans believe could have a hidden meaning and attempt to decode, such as a release date, song or album title or an artistic element.
 Madeline Merinuk of Today observed how Swift's easter eggs, which originated as short messages hidden within elaborate CD packaging, have become more innovative and intricate over time.
 The critical analysis is referred to as "Swiftology" in the media.
 For instance, "the scarf" mentioned in "All Too Well" has been a topic of mythology.
+Singaporean journalist and music critic Zachary Hourihane took the name The Swiftologist in reference to Swiftology, creating video essays and commentary on Swift's work.
+Hourihane has gained a large viewership primarily focusing on Swift, along with other full-time Swifties.

 Swift is known for her album rollouts and promotional concepts, often referred to as "eras".
 Each era is characterized by an aesthetic idea, color palette, mood, and a fashion style.
 As such, Swift has reinvented her image and style throughout her career, which Ashley Lutz of Fortune felt aided in broadening her fanbase.
 Today senior editor Elena Nicolaou reported on how Swifties, who are mostly millennials, have incorporated Swiftie culture into their weddings and other events.